Orchemi/exem-icons/packages/react-icons/README.md

 ## 🌳 Tree Shaking

 This library is optimized for tree-shaking.
-Import only what you need:
+Import only what you need.

 ```tsx
 // ✅ Good: Only imports ArrowUp from filled variant